 - Diffusion distance

-1. Transfusion – used in hospitals for the treatment of burns, dehydration, etc.
+- Transfusion: Used in hospitals to treat burns, dehydration, etc.

-3. Edema due to hypoalbuminemia – Edema occurs due to the lower oncotic pressure of plasma, resulting in accumulation of fluid in tissue spaces.
+- Oedema due to hypoalbuminemia: Oedema occurs due to the lower oncotic pressure of plasma.
+It results in the accumulation of fluid in tissue spaces.

 Definition of Diffusion